-For a homeowners holding down a day-job and living a life on top of that, exterior house paint can take weeks or months.
+For homeowners holding down a day job and living a life on top of that, exterior house paint can take weeks or months.
 Interior painting, while not as involved, can vacuum up weekends when you'd rather be doing something else.

 Now, imagine ripping away one layer of that project, and how much time you might save as a result.